AdrianBotana/Cine-de-barrio/README.md

 # Cine-de-barrio
-Pagina web desplegada con Django en Python.
-Creada para una asignatura.
+Web page develop for Django deployment using Python.
+It was created for a subject assignment.